espaces-marx/ai-radicals/guide_en.md

 **Potential uses based on your hardware**

-On Windows, you can open your settings, then go to the “System” and “About” sections to find details about your hardware.
+On Windows, you can open your settings, then go to the *"System"* and *"About"* sections to find details about your hardware.
 A graphics card (GPU) should be listed there if it is present.

 If your computer does not have a graphics card, unfortunately you will probably not be able to do much locally.
 You will still be able to try out very small models, but expect slow generations and limited complexity.